picatz/iptablez/README.md

 ## 🦑  iptablez-cli

+This is a TODO.
 Iptablez provides a simple command-line application via the `iptablez-cli` command.

 ```shell
 $ iptablez-cli -h
 ```
 ##  iptablez-web

+This is a TODO.
 Iptablez provides a web application that can be started via the `iptablez-web` command.

 ##  iptablez-api

+This is a TODO.
 A simple REST API that can be started via the `iptablez-api` command.

 ## License